ddd-crew/como-prep-canvas/README.md

 - Confirm Wi-Fi access for participants.

 ### Optional Fields
+The following sections contain an (incomplete) list of possible additions and deep dives that might bring useful insights depending on the situation.
+Be aware to not over complicate the canvas (premature optimasation) but only add the fields that acutally provide value to your workshop.

 #### Flight level
 Decide on the appropriate flight level for the modelling session, ranging from a high-level strategic overview to a fine-grained, action-oriented plan.
 The flight level determines the level of detail and the scope of the discussion, influencing the techniques and tools you will use.
 A clear flight level ensures everyone is on the same page and working towards a common goal.